 - Leasehold improvements to offices and other facilities

 Using a Qualified Professional

 It’s critical that all reclassification for cost segregation be identified by qualified specialists and supported with accurate studies, analyses and records.
-Our professionals apply their tax expertise to your needs and work with construction, engineering and other specialists to thoroughly analyze the cost components of your property.
-You will receive detailed work papers and analyses, which are absolutely essential for the IRS, as part of our services.
+Our professionals apply their extensive tax knowledge to your needs and work with construction, engineering and other specialists to thoroughly analyze the cost components of your property.
+As part of our services, you will receive detailed work papers and analyses, which are absolutely essential for complying with IRS cost segregation rules.

 If you want to know more about the cost segregation process, let us answer your questions.

 Questions about cost segregation studies?
 Our professionals help clients in a variety of industries including construction, dealerships, restaurants, technology and more.
 Fill out the form to the left to contact Ty Riley, CPA.